BCM-Neurosurgery/video-sync/docs/docs/understanding-data/understanding-json.md

-# Understanding JSON

-This section explains how JSON metadata is generated and saved during acquisition using the multi-camera recording system.

 ## How JSON is Saved

 The JSON metadata is assembled during each recording loop iteration and written asynchronously to disk via a dedicated thread.
 This ensures that JSON saving does not block the main acquisition loop.